How much does a new roof cost?

 $20,000 for cedar shingles

-On average, it costs from $3.00 – $5.50 per square foot to replace your roof with asphalt shingles so for a 1,700-2,100 square foot bungalow style property, you would be looking to spend about $5,000-$12,000.
-This being said, roof replacement costs increase when you use higher-end roofing materials.
+On average, replacing your roof with asphalt shingles costs from $3.00 – $5.50 per square foot, so for a 1,700-2,100 square foot bungalow style property, you would be looking to spend about $5,000-$12,000.
+That said, roof replacement costs increase when you use higher-end roofing materials.
 A metal roof could cost twice as much as an asphalt shingle roof, whereas a slate roof might cost five times more.
-Each type of roofing material has its own set of benefits and typically, the more expensive roofing materials also have longer lifespans.
-It’s important to determine the roofing material that works best for your house, the weather and your budget when making your choices.
+Each type of roofing material has its own set of benefits, and typically, the more expensive roofing materials also have longer lifespans.
+It’s essential to determine the roofing material that works best for your house, the weather and your budget when making choices.

 A WORD ON RE-ROOFING OR OVERLAY:

-In many areas, you can lay new shingles on top of the old ones.
-This method of roof installation is called “Overlay” or “Re-Roofing.”
-It saves you on the cost of tearing off the old shingles and disposing of them.
+You can lay new shingles on top of the old ones in many areas.
+This roof installation method is called “Overlay” or “Re-Roofing.”
+It saves you the cost of tearing off the old shingles and disposing of them.
 Your labour and overhead costs will also be lower, but this method of roof installation adds weight to your house’s structure and shortens the lifespan of the shingles.
-In the long-term, your cost will be higher with this method of roof installation than with a complete replacement.
+In the long-term, your cost will be higher with this roof installation method than with a complete replacement.

-Unfortunately, not everything can be taken into consideration when calculating the cost of a new roof.
-Many times, some damages and repairs might be hidden beneath shingles and can only be revealed when your roofer is able to inspect the deck.
+Unfortunately, not everything can be considered when calculating the cost of a new roof.
+Some damages and repairs might be hidden beneath shingles and can only be revealed when your roofer can inspect the deck.
 You will need to have any issues taken care of sooner than later.
-The cost of long-term water damage increases significantly over time and many roofers won’t proceed without repairing existing damages.
+Long-term water damage costs increase significantly over time, and many roofers won’t proceed without repairing existing damages.

-The cost of a new roof is affected by many different factors, but it’s not impossible to get a good idea of what your budget should be.
-Educate yourself on what is involved so that you can ensure that you are getting the best price and also make sure you’re choosing the best materials for what your home needs.
-A new roof is one of the best long-term investments you can make for your property so do your homework and ask your professionals at Dwight’s Roofing.
+The cost of a new roof is affected by many factors, but it’s not impossible to get a good idea of your budget.
+Educate yourself on what is involved to ensure that you are getting the best price and also make sure you’re choosing the best materials for your home needs.
+A new roof is one of the best long-term investments you can make for your property, so do your homework and ask your professionals at Dwight’s Roofing.

-If you are a senior the Alberta government has a grant program that can assist you.
+If you are a senior, the Alberta government has a grant program to assist you.
 Find out more!

-For any advice related to new roofing costs in Edmonton, contact Demi or Trevor at Dwight’s Roofing!
+For any advice on new roofing costs in Edmonton, contact Demi or Trevor at Dwight’s Roofing!